-- One in four individuals in the U.S. experiences a mental health disorder in a given year. - One in five families has someone in their immediate family that has a mental health disorder. - Fewer than one-third of adults and half of children with diagnosable mental disorders receive any mental health services. - The vast majority of those affected by mental illness sit in lonely silence.
-They fear that rather than receiving support they will be shunned.
-Treatment works!
-Recovery is possible!
-"Carry each other's burdens and in this way you will fulfill the law of Christ."
-Galatians 6:2 (NRSV) What can you do as an individual and what can we do as a congregation to make those with mental illness feel welcome and safe in our midst?
+One in four individuals in the U.S. experience a mental health disorder in a given year.

+One in five families has someone in their immediate family that has a mental health disorder.

+Fewer than one-third of adults and half of children with a diagnosable mental disorder receive any mental health services.

+The vast majority of those affected by mental illness sit in lonely silence.
+They fear that rather than receiving support, they will be shunned.

+"Bear one another's burdens, and in this way you will fulfill the law of Christ."
+Galatians 6:2 (NRSV)

+What can you do as an individual and as part of this congregation to make those with mental illness feel welcome and safe in our midst?

 What can you do to help them understand that God loves them and is with them even in their most difficult times?

-How can you help carry the burden of someone who has a mental illness? - 1.
-Educate yourself about mental health and mental illness. - 2.
-Be there!
-Show up! - 3.
-Be a friend. - 4.
-Listen without a judgmental attitude. - 5.
-Empower by demonstrating that you believe in him or her. - 6.
-Let the person know that he or she is not alone. - 7.
-Ask what you can do to make a difference.
-Ask, "What can I do to help?" - 8.
-Learn about serious mental illness in order that you can have some understanding of what it is like to "walk in his or her shoes." - 9.
-If it seems indicated, refer him or her to persons specially trained to help with mental illness issues.
-If necessary, assist them with making the appointment and provide transportation. - 10.
-If medication has been prescribed, reassure him or her that medication is almost always necessary for those with a serious mental illness and that it can enable one to function very well. - 11.
-Reassure your friend that God is constantly with him or her, even if he or she can't sense it at that moment. - 12.
-Follow through and come back to see your friend even when he or she is feeling well. - 13.
-Advocate in the community for persons with mental illness.
-Adapted from the Serious Mental Illness Network, Presbyterian Health, Education and Welfare Association, Presbyterian Church (U.S.A.)
+How can you help carry the burden of someone who has a mental illness?

+- Educate yourself about mental health and mental illness. - Be there!
+Show up! - Be a friend. - Listen without a judgmental attitude. - Empower by demonstrating that you believe in him or her. - Let the person know he or she is not alone. - Ask what you can do to make a difference.
+Ask, "How can I help?" - Learn about serious mental illness in order that you can have some understanding of what it is like to "walk in his or her shoes." - If it seems indicated, refer him or her to persons specially trained to help with mental illness issues.
+If necessary, assist them with making the appointment and provide transportation. - If medication has been prescribed, reassure him or her that it is almost always necessary for those with a serious mental illness and that it can enable one to function very well. - Reassure your friend that God is constantly with him or her, even if he or she can't sense it at that moment. - Follow through and come back to see your friend when he or she is feeling well. - Advocate for persons with mental illness in the community.

+-Adapted from the Serious Mental Illness Network, Presbyterian Health, Education and Welfare Association, Presbyterian Church (U.S.A.)